Home > Resources > FAQs & GUIDES

 An Order of the Court requiring an individual to do or to cease doing a specific act.

 An order that is made during the progress of your case, to sort out matters that need to be dealt with before the final trial takes place.
 An interim order is usually only temporarily in place.
+Also known as an interlocutory order.

 The process of going to court.
 This could be a short process, or a very drawn out one, depending on your case.

-The Magellan program in the Family Court of Australia deals with cases which involve serious allegations of abuse of children including both physical and sexual abuse.
+The Magellan program deals with cases which involve serious allegations of abuse of children including both physical and sexual abuse.

 Where one former spouse provides ongoing financial support to their Former spouse or their child(ren).
-Spousal maintenance is usually only Ordered for a limited time as it is often better for separating spouses to have a ‘clean break’ in their financial relationship.
+Spousal maintenance is usually only ordered for a limited time as it is often better for separating spouses to have a ‘clean break’ in their financial relationship.

-An order of the Family Court of Australia that the marriage in question was not legally valid and, as a result, that the parties were never legally married.
+An order that a marriage was not legally valid and, as a result, that the parties were never legally married.

 An order made by the court about the way your case will progress.
-This might be giving a date of a hearing, requiring documents to be filed or providing for other administrative and organisational requirements.

-The person who received the document filed in court by the other person(the Applicant).
-The Respondent then has the opportunity to respond with their own court documents.
+The person who received the document filed in court by the other person (the Applicant).

 The scale is the fee, set by regulations, that lawyers may charge for their work.
-The reasonableness of the legal fees you are to be charged will be referenced to the scale that applies in your court.

 The point at which a relationship between two people has irretrievably broken down.

 An order to divide one person’s superannuation between two parties.
-The superannuation remains inaccessible until you are old enough to receive it.

 See Maintenance.